php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 Upload a backup to restore or migrate.
 You can migrate or restore backups created with 0.9.14 or a higher version.
 = 3.
 Automatic Backup =
-Setup and forget, the plugin will do the rest automatically backing up your website.
+Setup and forget, WPvivid Backup Plugin will do the rest automatically backing up your website.
 = 4.
 One-Click Restore =
 Restore your WordPress site from a backup with a single click.

 == Cloud Storage Supported ==

-Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP and more are coming soon.
+Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP.
+The pro version also supports Wasabi, pCloud and more are coming soon.

 == Site Migration Process ==
-1. Install the WPvivid Backup plugin on both the destination site and the sending site.
+1. Install WPvivid Backup plugin on both the destination site and the sending site.
 2. Generate a site key on the destination site with one click.
 3. Paste the key in the sending site and save it.
 4. Migrate the site with one-click.